 In between the Seine River and Saint-Germain-des-Prés in the left bank, Relais Louis XIII is housed in a 17th century house, featuring old stones, noble wooden beams, engravings, stained glass windows and antique chairs.

 Very attached to traditional French cuisine, Manuel Martinez, the cook, revisits it and brings an elegant modernity to his classical dishes.
 The cook is obsessed with finding the truth in flavors, through a meticulous produce selection process.
 Great gastronomy.
-85 euro signature menu at lunch time.
+80 euro signature menu at lunch time.
+85 euros carte blanche five set menu, a delicious culinary adventure.

 One of our favorites restaurants in town.
 We are regulars.